Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

     _loggerService.Log("Active trips", activeTrips);
 ```

 - `IPersistenceService` has two implementations: `CosmosPersistenceService` and `SqlPersistenceService`.
-The Cosmos implementaion is complete and used in the APIs while the SQL implemention is partially implemented and only used in the `TripExternalizations2PowerBI` handler to persist to SQL.
+The Cosmos implementation is complete and used in the APIs while the SQL implementation is partially implemented and only used in the `TripExternalizations2PowerBI` handler to persist to SQL.
 - The `CosmosPersistenceService` assigns Cosmos ids manually which is a combination of the `collection type` and some identifier.
 Cosmos's `ReadDocumentAsync` retrieves really fast if an `id` is provided.

 ### Node